Alluxio/alluxio/docs/en/operation/User-CLI.md

 If the source designates a directory, `distributedCp` copies the entire subtree at source to the destination.

+Options:
-The `--active-jobs` flag can limit how many jobs can be submitted to the Alluxio job service at the same time.
+* `--active-jobs`: Limits how many jobs can be submitted to the Alluxio job service at the same time.
 Later jobs must wait until some earlier jobs to finish.
 The default value is `3000`.
 A lower value means slower execution but also being nicer to the other users of the job service.